ssh4net/MeshRepair/docs/blender-addon-guide.md

 ## Preprocessing Options

-Expand the Preprocessing panel to access cleanup settings:
+The Preprocessing panel is open by default; use it to access cleanup settings:

 ### Presets